photogabble/laravel-remember-uploads/README.md

 ## Usage

-To ensure that remembered files remain as such accross page refreshes (due to other validation errors) you need to include a reference by way of using a hidden input field with the name `_rememberedFiles`.
+To ensure that remembered files remain as such across page refreshes (due to other validation errors) you need to include a reference by way of using a hidden input field with the name `_rememberedFiles`.

 ```php
 @if( $oldFile = rememberedFile('file'))